-During your first year you will study the Level 4 Higher National Certificate in Animal Management (this can be achieved over 2 years on a part-time basis).
-Students will gain a solid grounding in animal management which can be built on should students decide to progress their studies to the next level.
-During the second year you will study the Level 5 Higher National Diploma in Animal Management (again this can be achieved over 2 years on a part time basis).
+You will study the Level 5 Higher National Diploma in Animal Management (this can be achieved over 2 years on a part-time basis).
 This will allow students to specialise in specific career paths or progress to degree-level study.

-You will study a variety of core, specialist & optional modules including:
+You will study a variety of core, specialist & optional units.

 - Biological Principles

 - Research Project

 - Wildlife Conservation

 Modules will be delivered by a mixture of classroom based sessions, practical work, trips & workshops.
 Modules will be assessed by a variety of measures, including written work, presentations, portfolios & exams.
 Students will have the opportunity to take part in an optional study trip to South Africa.